Which Is The Best Explanation Of How Blindsight Can Happen

 Future research continues to explore the precise mechanisms underlying blindsight, including the extent of plastic reorganization possible after V1 damage and the potential for therapeutic interventions to enhance residual visual function.
 As our knowledge deepens, blindsight will undoubtedly remain a cornerstone in our understanding of the brain's remarkable ability to process the visual world, both with and without conscious awareness.

 recent findings from neuroimaging studies that have mapped the precise neural circuits involved in blindsight.
-Practically speaking, advanced fMRI techniques have revealed that the superior colliculus, pulvinar nucleus, and residual V1 projections form a sophisticated network that can support complex visual discriminations even in the absence of conscious awareness.
+Now, advanced fMRI techniques have revealed that the superior colliculus, pulvinar nucleus, and residual V1 projections form a sophisticated network that can support complex visual discriminations even in the absence of conscious awareness.
 These findings have been corroborated by single-cell recordings in animal models, which show that neurons in these pathways exhibit remarkably similar tuning properties to those found in primary visual cortex, suggesting that the computational capacity for visual processing extends far beyond traditional cortical boundaries.

 Conclusion